TykTechnologies/tyk-identity-broker/README.md

 #### User Group ID Support

-You can specify User Groups within a TIB Profile.
+You can specify IDP User Groups within a TIB Profile.
 This can either be a static or dynamic setting.
+You will first need to create a matching group within the Tyk Dashboard to correspond to the group coming form the IDP.
+Use the id of the group created within Tyk to map it to the IDP group name.
+In the example below the "admin" and "analytics" are the group names being passed by the IDP and <admin-group-id> as well as <analytics-group-id> are the id from the groups you have already created in Tyk to correspond to the groups being passed.

+If you wish to map users via email make sure you have `"sso_enable_user_lookup": true,` within your tyk_analytics.conf file.

 ```
 {